Monkeystation/photanol-com/src/pages/index.md

         * Helping colleagues where necessary

-        Your profile:
+        *Your profile*

         * MBO in Life Sciences, level 3 or 4

         * Experience with microbiology (sterile working)

-        * You have previously worked in a lab or did an internship (pre).
+        * You have previously worked in a lab or did an internship (pre)

         * You are organized, conscientious and accurate

-        * You are a pleasant colleague.
+        * You are a pleasant colleague

         * Good knowledge of spoken and written English and Dutch

         * You are available 5 days a week for approximately 5-8 hours per day (in consultation).

-        We offer:
+        We offer

-        * A 40-hour/week contract of one year, with the possibility of extension
+        * A 32-40 hour/week contract of six months, with the possibility of extension

         * 8% holiday allowance